ropensci/tsbox/README.md

 x.tbl <- ts_tbl(x.dt)
 ```

-### Use same functions for ts, xts, data.frame, data.table or tibble
+### Use same functions for time series classes

-Because this works reliably and without user input, it is easy to write
+Because this works reliably, it is easy to write
 functions that work for all classes.
 So whether we want to **smooth**,
 **scale**, **differentiate**, **chain**, **forecast**, **regularize** or
 **seasonally adjust** a time series, we can use the same commands to whatever